slurmulon/blot/README.md

 You can then inject your monkey-patched hazy pool by setting `blot.interpolator`, which is used whenever API blueprints are processed.

-The following example attaches a `created` property ao all fixtures.
+The following example attaches a `created` property to all fixtures.
 It also appends a `fixture` query parameter to any fixture with a `url` property (deep):

 ```javascript